mackey123/read-and-refer/README.md

 - Possibly add a game in the future to add even more interactivity.

-- allow the admin to delete book reviews or modiy them more so.
+- Allow the admin to delete book reviews or modiy them more so.